NEW YORK CITY TRAVEL GUIDE

 For me, there is nothing better than waking up and walking through Times Square to start off a day exploring NYC.
 That is why Hilton Times Square is my favourite place to stay when visiting this great city, with luxury rooms starting at $169.

 For longer trips, we favour the Radio City Apartments with kitchen included; helping you save lots of money on food whilst in the city.
-Studios start at $135 per night with two bedroom apartments available from $255.
+Studios start at $135 per night with two-bedroom apartments available for $255.

-For those wishing to splurge, The Chatwal Hotel, A luxury Collection Hotel can be found on West 44th Street; a 5 minute walk to Broadway and 2 blocks from Times Square, rooms starting at $505.
+For those wishing to splurge, The Chatwal Hotel, A Luxury Collection Hotel can be found on West 44th Street; a 5-minute walk to Broadway and 2 blocks from Times Square, with rooms starting at $505.